Achieved higher quality data and a 97% efficiency gain in data processing, by automating and optimizing high-friction workflows

 Skip sent the record back into the team queue.

-Both actions were recorded for visibility, ensuring transparency in how records were handled.
+Both actions were recorded, ensuring visibility in how records were handled.

 RESULTS: